-This recipe is the perfect example of a nutritious, real food meal using non-starchy vegetables and my favourite cut of beef - oxtail.
-Apart from being delicious, oxtail is great for making stews and adds amazing flavour, even if you use just a few pieces together with other meat cuts.
-I'm lucky enough to get quality meat from a local farmer who always keeps a few pounds of oxtail for me :-) I made this soup in my Dutch over but you could also use your slow cooker.
+This recipe is the perfect example of a nutritious, real food meal using non-starchy vegetables, and my favourite cut of beef - oxtail.
+Apart from being delicious, oxtail is perfect for stews.
+It adds an amazing flavour, even if you use just a few pieces together with other meat cuts.
+I'm lucky enough to get quality meat from a local farmer who always keeps a few pounds of oxtail for me!
+I made this soup in my Dutch oven but you could also use your slow cooker, or a pressure cooker.

-Oxtails are high in gelatine and that's why I often use them for making bone broth, one of the essentials in my house.
-I keep the meat and use it as filling in keto tacos wrapped in low-carb tortillas or simply on top of crispy lettuce leaves like I did in my autumn oxtail stew recipe.
+Oxtails are high in gelatine and that's why I often use them when making bone broth, one of the keto essentials in my house.
+I keep the meat and use it as filling in low-carb tacos wrapped in tortillas or simply on top of crispy lettuce leaves like I did in this autumn oxtail stew.

 Nutritional values (per serving):

 Macronutrient ratio: Calories from carbs (9%), protein (37%), fat (54%)